Pangode: Location

-Pangode is a village on the north east of the Trivandrum district, located 45 km north-east of Trivandrum (Thiruvananthapuram) city, the capital of the Southern Indian state of Kerala.
+Pangode is a village on the north east of the Thiruvananthapuram district, located 45 km north-east of Thiruvananthapuram city, the capital of the Southern Indian state of Kerala.

 There are two other places with the name Pangode.
-One is located in Trivandrum city, where there is an Indian military establishment.
+One is located in Thiruvananthapuram city, where there is an Indian military establishment.
 The other is the location of an Ayurvedic medical college in the neighboring Kollam district.

-The Gram Panchayat of Pangode falls under the Vamanapuram block of the Trivandrum district and is on the Karette-Palode Road.
-It is a village on the border of the Kollam and Trivandrum districts.
+The Gram Panchayat of Pangode falls under the Vamanapuram block of the Thiruvananthapuram district and is on the Karette-Palode Road.
+It is a village on the border of the Kollam and Thiruvananthapuram districts.
 The village is where the office of the Gram Panchayat and other important government offices of the Panchayat are located.
 The Pangode Gram Panchayat was carved out of Grama Panchayats of Kallara and Vamanapuram by Government Order No: 883/77/LA on September 30, 1977.
 P A Rahim was its first President and Pattanikkada Shahul Hameed was its first Vice President.

 It is spread over an area of 23.31 km2, with a population of 29,039.
 There are 13,511 males and 15,528 females as of the 2011 census.
 In the 2001 census, there were 30,225 people, meaning that the population declined by 1,186 people.
 In the 2001 census, the female to male ratio was 1092:1000.
 At the time of the census, the village had a literacy rate of over 90 percent.